What is heart-healthy eating?

 Fats and oils

-Coconut oil, palm kernel, palm oil, butter, lard, shortening, bacon fat, regular mayonnaise, sour cream, cream cheese, salad dressings, and trans fats
+Butter, lard, shortening, bacon fat, regular mayonnaise, sour cream, cream cheese, salad dressings, coconut oil, palm kernal, palm oil, and products with and trans fats

 Unsaturated oils: safflower, sunflower, corn, soybean, canola, olive, peanut